ericbigpanda/docs.bigpanda.io/_integrations/datadog.md

 #### Create a Datadog Webhook Notification

-Login to Datadog and in enter your [webhook integrations settings](https://app.datadoghq.com/account/settings#integrations/webhooks) (Integrations -> Integrations -> Webhooks)
+Login to Datadog and enter your [webhook integrations settings](https://app.datadoghq.com/account/settings#integrations/webhooks) (Integrations -> Integrations -> Webhooks)

 In the New Webhook form, fill out the following: